Why Don't Horror Movies End?

 Blood Red Sky (2021)

 By my count, over 1,200 horror movies have been made.
-So far, I have found 29 that end without a repeating loop.
+I have found 29 that end without a repeating loop.
 That's about 2.4%.
-Admittedly, I haven't seen too many horror movies, so my percentage is likely off.
+Admittedly, I haven't seen every horror movie, so my percentage is likely off.
 But it doesn't look good.